Wilderness Chitabe

 Activities

-Game viewing activities at Wilderness Chitabe include day and night game drives in open four wheel drive vehicles and guided walks are available when conditions are safe, usually from May to November when grasses are not too high.
+Game viewing activities at Wilderness Chitabe focus on day and night game drives in open four wheel drive vehicles.
+Guided walks are also available on request and when conditions are safe, usually from May to November when grasses are not too high, but subject to the discretion of camp.

 Seasons